vikas-sharma/vikas/README.md

 $ git config core.autocrlf false

-$ git remote add vikasworld https://github.com/vikas-sharma/vikas.git # Push an existing repository.
+$ git remote add vikas https://github.com/vikas-sharma/vikas.git # Push an existing repository.

 $ git add .  # You've added the working directory files to the index
 $ git commit -m "first commit" # You now have one commit.

 $ git status # check status

-$ git pull vikasworld master # first pull in case there are some files to be merged.
+$ git pull vikas master # first pull in case there are some files to be merged.

-$ git push vikasworld master # now, push to update external repository
+$ git push vikas master # now, push to update external repository

 $ git log # to check changes